JT-808/Tiny-PomoPal/README.md

-ReadMe is under construction
+## Pomodoro Timer

+Notice: Comments in the code are in German to facilitate learning.

 ---

-notice: comments are in german because to learn

-## description
+# Description

-a small Pomodoro timer
+A small Pomodoro timer to help increase productivity by scheduling regular breaks.

-## installation
+# Installation

-- coming soon
+Coming soon

-## features
+# Features

+- Customizable Work and Break Times and Number of Rounds

-- selectable work and break times and number of rounds
+- Select your preferred work and break times and the number of repetition rounds.
-- delay to start
-- select /add /delete profiles
-- sounds between switching phases
+- Start Delay

+- A short countdown before the timer starts to allow preparation.
+- Manage Profiles

+- Create, select, and delete different profiles to track your work times.
+- Audio Notifications

+- Hear a sound when switching between work and break phases.
+- Local Profile Storage

-- local profiles
+- Save your profiles locally on your device.
-- worktime saving
+- Work Time Tracking

-- see your total worktime
+- Track and save your total work time.

-## coming soon
+- View Total Work Time

+- See the total work time spent with a specific profile.